jonathanstowell/jonathanstowell.github.io/_posts/2019-08-08-ideal-development-cycle-1.md

 With enough detail around the concept it's time to get the wider team involved with providing an estimate.
 Some companies tend to run a process where an individual is responsible for estimates, most likely a Development Manager or a Lead Developer.

 However, I tend to find that if you want buy in from the team and the individuals who are going to be delivering the feature, it makes sense to work as a team to provide a sensible HLE.
-I've found that an individual or someone who is being told "it has to be done in x" that sets unrealistic delivery timetables, will not tend to hold the respect of the team, they will not have any buy-in to the delivery nor be willing to stretch to deliver.
+I've found that an individual or someone who is being told "it has to be done in x" and that sets unrealistic delivery timetables, will not tend to hold the respect of the team, they will not have any buy-in to the delivery nor be willing to stretch to deliver.
 They will try to deliver but ultimately know its a unrealistic deadline... so why would they go above and beyond to deliver?
 Empowering the team gives them buy-in, it gives them power and it gives them attachment to what they're working on.
 This ultimately in my eyes leads to motivation.

+I should also note here that it may not be the Development Manager or Lead Developers fault for setting unrealistic deadlines.
+This could be coming down from the level above them and whilst they may try and push back... depending on the company culture they may not be successful and ultimately just have to say yes, fully in the knowledge that they are not likely to meet the deadline.
+However, in their capactiy as a professional they have tried to advise the business, but that advise has not been accepted.

 The great thing about doing this with the team so early on, before starting to get into user stories and other things that come later in the pipeline, is that it starts to get them thinking about what maybe coming up in the not so distant future.
 They might pop to make a coffee, have a 5 minute think about the problem whilst staring blindly at the kettle to boil, that might lead to some great ideas no one else has had!